YiShengLee/Journey-Decision-API/README.md

 ## **Project 2: Interact Front-End Development**

 ## Introduction
 This project is to allow us to able to pull information from API and display it in our own website by using HTML, CSS and Javascript.
 This project is a website to allow any user to make a decision if they should travel to their own desination.
 This website will showcase the current location weather and the final destination weather.
-The one page application for weather information can be found **[here](https://yishenglee.github.io/Journey-Decision-API/)**
+The one page application for weather information can be found **[here](https://yishenglee.github.io/Journey-Decision-API/)** **[!Please disable adblock to work!]**

 ![Thumbnail -img](https://github.com/YiShengLee/Journey-Decision-API/raw/master/images/cover.png)
 <!-- <p>&nbsp;</p>  -->